flywheel-apps/bids-app-template/README.md

   - log something into it to make sure it is working
   - add all of the configuration settings to the log

-Then, for all modules (python files) in the gear, add a separate child logat the top of the file with:
+Then, for all modules (python files) in the gear, add a separate child log at the top of the file with:
 ```python
     log = logging.getLogger(__name__)
 ```

+By using [logging in multiple modules](https://docs.python.org/3/howto/logging-cookbook.html#using-logging-in-multiple-modules) in this way, the log message will indicate from which file the log message came.

 Finally, log information at the usual levels:
 ```python